-For the remainder of the semester you'll be building a simple Android app allowing you to browse restaurants and make restaurant recommendations.
+For the remainder of the semester you'll be building a simple Android app allowing you to browse and share favorite places in the Champaign-Urbana area.
 While this app is not overly complicated, it allows us to illustrate several key concepts:

 These concepts are key parts of not just Android app development, but the development of almost any modern application.
 So let's spend some time getting to know the starter code!
 This will both help you on this checkpoint, and also help you complete future parts of the project.

 One of the first things we'll look at together is what happens when your app starts.

 Along the way we'll also show how to log information using Android, similar to